-It is not uncommon for spouses to work together or even own a business together.
-But being partners in business when your marriage ends can be tricky, so getting the right legal advice is vital.
+It is common for spouses to work together or even own a business jointly.
+But being business partners when your marriage ends can be tricky, so getting the right legal advice is vital.

-Having a prenuptial agreement can simplify this process when deciding who will own the business, who will work in the business, or how the business will be divided after a divorce can be complicated and often adds another layer of complication to divorce proceedings.
+Having a prenuptial agreement can simplify this process when deciding who will own the business, who will work in the business, or how the company will be divided after a Nevada divorce.
+It can provide clarity and provide an extra layer of security for both parties involved.

 Sell the Business